TRAVELABROOD.COM.AU

 If you are planning to hire a car from the airport, then I suggest you book ahead.
 The queue for car hire was extensive due to the amount of paperwork each person had to complete.
 There are regular transfer buses which take passengers into Reykjavik, an approximate 45mins drive.

 Don't expect anything to be cheap in Iceland.
-Prices are on average 30-50% more that what we would expect to pay here in Australia.
+Prices are on average 30-50% more than what we would expect to pay here in Australia.

 REYKJAVIK